To content

 Our sixth meeting focused on two presentations:

-• Benjamin Marussig (Institute of Construction Mechanics, TU Graz) presented "mechpy", an impressive tool that has been developed at the Institute of Construction Mechanics over the last few years.
+• Benjamin Marussig (Institute of Construction Mechanics, TU Graz) presented "mechpy", an impressive tool that has been developed at the Institute of Applied Mechanics over the last few years.
 With this Python-based and moodle-linked program, individual problems are created for each student, which can also be automatically corrected using STACK.

 Presentation slides as .pdf